Auspicious Omens Ochoko Sake Cup

 Mokubei

 Approximately 100 years after the close of the ko-Kutani kilns, a large group of Kutani ware kilns collaborated to revive its legacy.
-The style that emerged during this period is called Revived Kutani, with Mokubei being one of the notable styles.
+The style that emerged during this period is called Revived Kutani, with Mokubei being one of its notable styles.

 What is Kutani Mokubei Style?